isomerpages/govtech-stp/_familial-ties-lane/travel-and-health-control-measures.md

 ### Travel Health Control Measures for FTL-travellers

-The table below reflects the latest travel health control measures applicable to all approved FTL-travellers (inclusive of announcements made on <b><u>28 Aug 2021</u></b>).
+The table below reflects the latest travel health control measures applicable to all approved FTL-travellers (inclusive of announcements made on <b><u>3 Sep 2021</u></b>).
 To view all travel-related announcements, click <a href="/news-and-media/press-releases/">here</a>.

 Travellers should note that the <b>Pre-Departure Tests (PDT)</b> requirements before departure for Singapore is dependent on their <b>21-day travel history before departure</b>. <b>Transit countries after departure are not considered for the PDT requirement</b>.
 This means that a traveller who has departed from a Category (I) country/region following a 21-day stay, but has transited via a Category (III) and/or (IV) country/region to Singapore is not required to take a PDT.